allytrope/variant-analysis/README.md

 * `.err.log` gives details about the actual jobs themselves.
 When submitting more than one job at once, this can become cluttered with interleaved messages from different jobs.
 To better find an error message for a specific job, it might require running only a single job at a time, which can be done by setting `-j 1`.
 * `.out.log` prints output messages from the jobs.
 Once again, these will be interleaved.
 But in general, there is fewer information in the this file and often not as important as the error log.

+Make sure to create the directories in which the log files will be placed prior to running to avoid errors.

 ### Local